 A few hours east of Hiroshima, Onomichi is a long and narrow city that slithers along a strand of land hemmed in by mountains and an inlet of the Inland Sea.
-When seen from a above, the city’s hills and the island peaks that bob in the gentle waters can be recognized as part of the same landscape, the placid sea appearing like a sleek coat of blue plaster smoothed into the crevices of its undulations.
+When seen from a above, the city’s hills and the island peaks that bob in the gentle waters can be recognized as part of the same landscape, the placid sea appearing like a sleek coat of blue clay smoothed into the crevices.

 For decades, workers streamed down to the port in the mornings and rode the puttering ferry boats for a few minutes over to the hulking shells of the shipyards on neighboring Mukaijima.
 In the early 20th century, ship captains, school principles, and others of high social pedigree built fancy houses on the hillside, many in the faux-European style that was popular at the time.

 When Tsuru arrived, he began asking around and looking at some of the hundreds of vacant properties, or akiya, that are mostly clustered in the web of stairways and passages on the slope below Senkoji, a beautiful hillside temple founded 1,200 years ago.

 Under current construction standards, new home construction is not allowed in areas inaccessible to cars, so many of the fancy old homes here are abandoned and next to worthless.
 Eventually Tsuru found an old European-style house and to his great surprise, the owner offered to deed the property to him — for free.